Your new-look Sunderland's starting XI and squad if the rumours are true

-Your new-look Sunderland's starting XI and squad if the transfer rumours are true - including new signings: photo gallery
+Your new-look Sunderland's starting XI if the transfer gossip is true - including new striker: photo gallery

-Here’s a look at what Sunderland’s starting XI and squad could look like next season if some of the transfer rumours turn out to be true during the summer with the Black Cats now expextig multiple new signings...
+Here’s a look at what Sunderland’s starting XI and squad could look like at the end of the window if some of the transfer rumours turn out to be true with the Black Cats now eyeing multiple new signings...

 It has been an interesting summer for Sunderland with several key positions requiring some attention in the transfer window and the rumour mill already in overdrive regarding potential incomings and outgoings.